The Power of Two-sided Recruitment in Two-sided Markets: Introduction

-To formally state our result, it is crucial to first discuss the measure of efficiency we adopt in this paper.
+To formally state our results, it is crucial to first discuss the measure of efficiency we adopt in this paper.
 There are two main measures of efficiency in two-sided markets.
 The first is the standard notion of \emph{welfare} in the literature, which is equal to the sum of the value of all buyers and sellers that hold the items in the final allocation.
 The second is the \emph{gain from trade (GFT)} which is the welfare of the final allocation minus the total value of sellers.
 At a high-level the GFT of a mechanism is a direct measure of the \emph{additional} value of a mechanism.
 Note that when the set of sellers is fixed, maximizing welfare in a market where only the buyers are augmented (as in \cite{BabaioffGG20}) is identical to maximizing the GFT.
 In other words, there is no need to make a distinction between welfare and GFT.
 However, since we are interested in the problem where both sides of the market can be augmented, we focus on GFT as it is the more meaningful measure.
 As an extreme example, simply augmenting the market with additional sellers, and leaving them untraded, would increase the welfare while the GFT remains unchanged.
-It is not hard to see that our result implies that the welfare achieved by STR in the augmented market exceeds the first-best welfare in the original market (see \Cref{cor:main_str}).